 Why are the site-specific amino-acid preferences mostly conserved?
-As is the case for virtually all proteins [14, 15], the structure of NP is highly conserved among homologs [31, 32], and sites in specific structural contexts often have propensities for certain amino acids [16-18].
-In addition, selection for protein stability is a major constraint on evolution [2, 43], and experiments on NP [12] and other proteins [11, 13] have shown that the effects of mutations on stability are similar among homologs.
+As is the case for virtually all proteins (Chothia and Lesk, 1986; Sander and Schneider, 1991), the structure of NP is highly conserved among homologs (Ye et al., 2006; Das et al., 2010), and sites in specific structural contexts often have propensities for certain amino acids (Chou and Fasman, 1974; Richardson and Richardson, 1988; Lim and Sauer, 1991).
+In addition, selection for protein stability is a major constraint on evolution (De-Pristo et al., 2005; Bloom et al., 2005), and experiments on NP (Ashenberg et al., 2013) and other proteins (Risso et al., 2015; Serrano et al., 1993) have shown that the effects of mutations on stability are similar among homologs.
 Therefore, conserved structural and stability constraints probably naturally lead to substantial conservation of site-specific amino-acid preferences.
-We refer the reader to an excellent recent study by Sanchez-Ruiz and coworkers for a more biophysically nuanced discussion of these issues [11].
+We refer the reader to an excellent recent study by Risso et al. (2015) for a more biophysically nuanced discussion of these issues.

 The extent to which site-specific amino-acid preferences will be conserved among more distant homologs remains an open question.
-Computational simulations of the divergence of distant homologs have been used to argue that preferences shift substantially [44], but the reliability of such simulations is unclear since computational predictions of the effects of even single amino-acid mutations are only modestly accurate [45,46].
-The only direct experimental data come from a study showing that the effects of a handful of mutations on stability are mostly conserved among homologs with about 50% protein-sequence identity [11].
+Computational simulations of the divergence of distant homologs have been used to argue that preferences shift substantially (Pollock et al., 2012), but the reliability of such simulations is unclear since computational predictions of the effects of even single amino-acid mutations are only modestly accurate (Kellogg et al., 2011; Potapov et al., 2009).
+The only direct experimental data come from a study showing that the effects of a handful of mutations on stability are mostly conserved among homologs with about 50% protein-sequence identity (Risso et al., 2015).
 More comprehensive determination of the relationship between sequence divergence and shifts in site-specific amino-acid preferences therefore remains an important topic for future work.

-Materials and Methods
+Methods

 Availability of data and computer code FASTQ files can be accessed at the Sequence Read Archive (SRA Accession SRP056028).
-The computer code and an accompanying description sufficient to reproduce all the analysis in this work is available at https://github.com/mbdoud/Compare-NP-Preferences.
+The computer code necessary to reproduce all the analysis in this work is available at https://github.com/mbdoud/Compare-NP-Preferences.